Livingston W. Houston: Biography

 Hill."
 In 1948–1949, the institute obtained a surplus navy warehouse from the government that was remodeled to become the R.P.I.
-Fieldhouse, used for events and sports competitions, especially ice hockey games.
+Field House, used for events and sports competitions, especially ice hockey games.
 In 1955, Rensselaer and United Aircraft Corp. built a branch campus in Hartford, Connecticut, called the Hartford Graduate Center.
 During his tenure, enrollment went from 1,200 to 4,000 students, the number of faculty tripled and the assets rose from $17 million to more than $50 million.
 He died at Samaritan Hospital in Troy, New York on November 22, 1977.
-After his death, the field house was named for him.
+After his death, the R.P.I.
+Field House was renamed the Houston Field House in his honor.